Logiqx/wsw-results/docs/ukwa/proposal-2/README.md

 >
 > Windsurfing rounds will count towards the UKWA windsurfing rankings, if the following criteria are met.
 >
 > 1.1.
-There are at least 4 UKWA windsurfers who finish the round, referred to as finishers in 2.1 and 2.2.
+There are at least 4 UKWA windsurfers who finish the round, referred to as finishers in 2.1 and 2.2.1.
 >
 > 2.1.
 Circa 25% of the finishers have a 2-run average of 28 knots or higher.
 The calculation is detailed in 5.1.
 >
 > 2.2.
 Should the criteria for 2.1 be missed by a narrow margin, 2.2.1 and 2.2.2 can trigger a counting round.
 >
 > 2.2.1.
-Circa 50% of the finishers have a 2-run average of 26 knots or higher, and 2.2.2 is satisfied.
+Circa 50% of the finishers have a 2-run average of 26 knots or higher, and the criteria for 2.2.2 are satisfied.
 >
 > 2.2.2.
 The criteria for 2.1 have only been missed because of one competitor, and by no more than half a knot.
 >